Southeast Nuclear Hub

 Our region, and our knowledgeable workforce, is internationally recognized in the nuclear field.
-That’s why we’re actively recruiting the clean technology industry.
-It’s working, too: In 2023, GE Hitachi Nuclear Energy, TVA, Ontario Power Generation, and Synthos Green Energy announced that they’re teaming up to advance the global deployment of the first grid-scale small modular reactor (SMR) approved in the U.S. And in 2024, Type One Energy announced its collaboration with TVA to build a stellarator fusion prototype at the decommissioned Bull Run Fossil Plant.
+That’s why we’re actively recruiting the energy systems sector.
+It’s working, too: In 2023, GE Hitachi Nuclear Energy, TVA, Ontario Power Generation, and Synthos Green Energy announced that they’re teaming up to advance the global deployment of the first grid-scale small modular reactor (SMR) approved in the U.S. In the past 5 years, the nuclear ecosystem has grown significantly in the Valley, with companies like announcements including: Orano, BWX Technologies, Triso X, Kairos Power and Centrus Energy.

 Good for our Communities.
 Good for Clean Investments.

-Universities and research centers throughout the region including the University of Tennessee, Vanderbilt University, Western Kentucky University, Mississippi State University, and Oak Ridge National Laboratories offer degrees and advanced programs in clean technology-related areas.
+Universities and research centers throughout the region including the University of Tennessee, Vanderbilt University, Western Kentucky University, Mississippi State University, and Oak Ridge National Laboratories offer degrees and advanced programs in energy-related areas.

 Over $150M